sgoadhouse/rapt-mqtt-bridge/README.md

 Then in the editor, add to the last line:

-`@reboot sleep 120 && /usr/bin/python3 <path to python script> -f -s -n 15`

-Of course, choose the arguments that you desire and the path to your script.
+`@reboot /bin/bash -e <path_to_rapt-mqtt-bridge>/rapt-mqtt-cron.sh`

+Then edit `rapt-mqtt-cron.sh` in this repo and choose the arguments that you desire.
+The reason to run under a specific user instead of root is because several environment variables must be setup.
+It may be better to set them up under a user besides root but it is up to you.
+Be sure to put them in your $HOME/.profile file since some
+$HOME/.bashrc files do not execute if not an interactive shell.